sunidk/Sunil_details/README.md

 ### Hi there 👋

+I'm Sunil from Udupi, Karnataka.
+I have completed my B.E in Mechanical Engineering in 2019.

 <!--
 **sunidk/sunidk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.